viperleed/viperleed/doc/content/api.rst

 A core part of the :ref:`ViPErLEED project<index>` is the |calc|
 Python package.
 (See :ref:`here<installation>` for installation instructions.)
 While |calc| can be used as a standalone tool to perform |LEED-IV|
 calculations, it also contains a number of useful library functions related to surface science and electron diffraction.
-Through the :term:`API`, users can access all of the functionality of ``viperleed calc`` from within their own Python programs.
+Through the :term:`API`, users can access all of the functionality of |calc| from within their own Python programs.

 To use the API, you can simply import the ``viperleed`` package and call the desired functions.
 Here is a simple example of how to use the API to find the plane group of a slab from a :ref:`POSCAR file<poscar>`:

 .. code-block:: python